 Waiting for signals (#WAIT)

-Analogously to sending signals, it is possible with the WAIT command to wait for a corresponding SIGNAL.
+In analogy to sending signals, it is possible to wait for a corresponding #SIGNAL with the #WAIT command.
 A broadcast WAIT waits only for a broadcast SIGNAL with the same signal number.
-A WAIT synchronised at decoder/interpolator level uses up one separate SIGNAL in each case.
+Each #WAIT uses its own #SIGNAL.

 Syntax: